-The following table sets forth, as of October 29, 2019, certain information regarding the beneficial ownership of our common stock and our preferred stock by (i) those persons who directly or indirectly own, control or hold with the power to vote 5% or more of our outstanding common stock or our preferred stock based on currently available Schedules 13D and 13G filed with the SEC, (ii) each of our directors and officers and (iii) all of our officers and directors as a group of the Company.
+The following table sets forth, as of January 2, 2020, certain information regarding the beneficial ownership of our common stock and our preferred stock by (i) those persons who directly or indirectly own, control or hold with the power to vote 5% or more of our outstanding common stock or our preferred stock based on currently available Schedules 13D and 13G filed with the SEC, (ii) each of our directors and officers and (iii) all of our officers and directors as a group of the Company.
 The number of shares of our common stock or preferred stock beneficially owned by each person or entity is determined in accordance with the applicable rules of the SEC and includes voting or investment power with respect to shares of our common stock or preferred stock.
 The information is not necessarily indicative of beneficial ownership for any other purpose.
 Unless otherwise indicated, to our knowledge, all persons named in the table have sole voting and investment power with respect to their shares of our common stock or preferred stock, except to the extent authority is shared by spouses under state community property laws.
 The Company's directors are divided into two groups - independent directors and interested directors.
-Interested directors are "interested persons" of OFS Credit Company, Inc., as defined in Section 2(a)(19) of the 1940 Act.
+Interested directors are "interested persons" of OFS Credit Company, Inc. as defined in Section 2(a)(19) of the 1940 Act.
 Unless otherwise indicated, the address of all officers and directors is c/o OFS Credit Company, Inc., 10 South Wacker Drive, Suite 2500, Chicago, Illinois 60606.

 Name Shares of Common Stock Beneficially Owned (1) Percentage of Class of Common Stock (2) Shares of Preferred Stock Beneficially Owned Percentage of Class of Preferred Stock (6)

 Holders of more than 5% of our Common Stock

-Richard Ressler 450,000 (3)(4) 14.7% (3)(4) - -
+Richard Ressler $450,000^{(3)}$ 14.7% (3)

-Thomas J Herzfeld Advisors, Inc. (5) 518,513 (5) 16.9% (5) - -
+Thomas J Herzfeld Advisors, Inc. (5) 518,513 (5) 16.9% (5)

 119 Washington Avenue, Suite 504

 Miami Beach, Florida 33139

 Holders of more than 5% of our Preferred Stock

-Karpus Investment Management (7) - 152,200 (7) 17.85% (7)
+Karpus Investment Management (7) 152,200 (7) 17.85% (7)

 183 Sully's Trail

 Pittsford, New York 14534

 Independent Directors

-Kathleen M. Griggs - N/A - -
+Kathleen M. Griggs N/A

-Robert J. Cresci (8) - N/A -
+Robert J. Cresci (8) N/A

-Romita Shetty - N/A - -
+Romita Shetty N/A

 Interested Directors

-Jeffrey A. Cerny 123,750 (3)(4) 4.0% (3)(4) - -
+Jeffrey A. Cerny 11,250 (4)

-Bilal Rashid 123,800 (3)(4) 4.0% (3)(4) - -
+Bilal Rashid 11,300 (4)

 Officers Who Are Not Directors

 Jeffery S. Owen N/A

-Tod K. Reichert 7,500 - -
+Tod K. Reichert 7,500

 Mukya S. Porter N/A

-All Directors and Officers as a group (8 persons) 142,550 (3) 4.7% (3)
+All Directors and Officers as a group (8 persons) 30,050

-\ Represents less than 1%.
+^{} Represents less than 1%.

 - (1) Beneficial ownership has been determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934.
 Assumes no other purchases or sales of our common stock and preferred stock since the most recently available SEC filings.
-This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock and preferred stock listed in this table. - (2) Based on a total of 3,061,175 shares of our common stock issued and outstanding on October 29, 2019. - (3) OFS Funding I, LLC, an affiliate of OFS Advisor, owns 7,500 shares of our common stock.
-OFS Funding I, LLC is owned by OFSAM.
-OFSAM is located at 10 South Wacker Drive, Suite 2500, Chicago, IL, 60606.
-OFSAM owns 105,000 shares of our common stock.
-Richard Ressler, Bilal Rashid and Jeffrey Cerny have ownership interests in OFSAM.
-As a result, Messrs.
-Ressler,
+This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock and preferred stock listed in this table. - (2) Based on a total of 3,062,530 shares of our common stock issued and outstanding on January 2, 2020. - (3) Of the 450,000 shares deemed beneficially owned by Richard Ressler, (i) 337,500 are beneficially owned by Mr. Ressler indirectly in his capacity as a trustee of a trust established for the benefit of family members and in his capacity as the owner of the investment manager in respect of such securities and (ii) 112,500 are owned by OFSAM or its subsidiary, OFS Funding I,